Fiedzia/type-system-research/README.md

     Conclusion: "it is not merely the dynamic nature of typing that increases the cost of maintaining a large codebase.
 That alone does increase costs, but that is far from the whole story.
 I could design you a language that was dynamically typed but also had namespaces, modules, inheritance, libraries, private members, and so on—in fact, C# 4 is such a language—and such a language would be both dynamic and highly suited for programming in the large."

     Source: http://arstechnica.com/information-technology/2014/06/why-do-dynamic-languages-make-it-difficult-to-maintain-large-codebases/

+4. "**Static Typing Where Possible, Dynamic Typing When Needed: The End of the Cold War Between Programming Language**", Erik Meijer and Peter Drayton

+    Overview of reasons for which developers want static and dynamic typing.

+    Conclusion: "Dealing with uncertain assumptions, dynamism and (unexepected) change is becoming increasingly important in a loosely couple distributed world.
+Instead of hammering on the differences between dynamically and statically typed languages, we should instead strive for a peaceful integration of static and dynamic aspect in the same language.
+Static typing where possible, dynamic typing when needed!"